stepcode/stepcode.github.io/STEPcode.md

 ### STEP & Other Standards

-ISO 10303 is commonly referred to as **STEP**, the **ST**andard for the **E**xchange of **P**roduct model data.
-STEP can be used for neutral file exchange or as a basis for a data sharing or archiving in areas such as drafting, mechanical and assembly design, electromechanical design, machine tool control, PLCS (product lifecycle support), systems engineering, computational fluid dynamics and finite element analysis.
+STEP can be used for neutral file exchange or as a basis for data sharing or archiving in areas such as drafting, mechanical and assembly design, electromechanical design, machine tool control, PLCS (product lifecycle support), systems engineering, computational fluid dynamics and finite element analysis.
 Parts of the STEP specification are reused in other standards, so STEPcode use is not limited to ISO 10303.

 STEPcode can be used with the following standards because they reuse [Part 11](http://en.wikipedia.org/wiki/ISO_10303-11) and [Part